“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Chapter 14: The Lego System

-By February 2026, the AI co-development model had settled into a rhythm I could describe in one word: Lego.
+By this point, the AI co-development model had settled into a rhythm I could describe in one word: Lego.

 Lego bricks come in standard shapes with standard connectors.
 They don’t know what you’re building.
 They only know how they fit together.
 The architecture — the structure, the purpose, the vision — is yours.
 The bricks are the implementation.